 Best Chelsea Rain Boots for Women

-When a rain boot on Amazon has over 15,000 four and five star reviews, you know it has to be good.
+When a rain boot on Amazon has over 15,000 four and five-star reviews, you know it has to be good.
 While Asgrad may not have the biggest name recognition of all the brands on our list, this pair from the label is not to be missed.
-Coming in 13 neutral to bright hues to suit any taste, these PVC Chelsea boots are built to be versatile, lightweight and durable — all for under $50.
+Coming in 13 neutral to bright hues to suit any taste, Asgard’s PVC chelsea boots are built to be versatile, lightweight and durable — all for under $50.
 Although the insole isn’t amply cushioned, it can be removed to accommodate custom orthotics if needed.
 A soft textile lining also boosts wearability.

 Still prefer to wear a Chelsea boot on the chilliest rainy days?
 Opt for a lined version, like this style from Chooka.
 The plush interior is an ultra-cozy complement to thick socks and is accompanied by a moisture-absorbing lining to keep feet dry and cool.
 The tread on these boots not only offers grip, but is also self-cleaning, meaning you don’t have to scrub at it to remove caked-on dirt and grime.
 Additionally, a sleek matte finish gives these waterproof rubber boots a fashionable edge.